Canine Influenza (H3N8) Virus: Vaccine For Dogs Now Available

 After handling a sick dog, wash your hands before touching your dog.
 Avoid contact with dogs that appear sick.

-If your dog goes to day care or if you plan to board your dog, vaccination may be recommended.
-You should check in advance to see if the vaccination is required at these facilities.
+Vaccines are available for both strains.
+Two doses are needed.
+If your dog goes to day care or if you plan to board your dog, CIV vaccination may be recommended or required.
 The Bordetella vaccine does not protect dogs against canine influenza.